SPEEDRUNNING THE SPACETIME CONTINUUM

 Unlike the manifestation frameworks of The Secret and Supernatural, the hacks in this book aren’t just about belief, visualization, or frequency matching.
 Those works offer curated testimonials and emotionally persuasive methods — poetic narratives of transformation delivered as technique.
 But their models often bypass the most volatile and essential layer of the process: the dismantling of the self that precedes any meaningful rewrite.

-A final note on graphic design: This book has been conceived as an object of experience — part annotated field manual, part post-reality scrapbook.
+This book has been conceived as an object of experience — part annotated field manual, part post-reality scrapbook.
 Marginalia, hand-drawn diagrams, symbol keys, player notes, and visual cues are woven throughout the text.
 They reflect the terrain being mapped: nonlinear, fractal, recursive.
 I’ve always used design to smuggle difficult or even dangerous ideas past the sensors of consensus.
 From Channel Zero, to GNN, to ORA, high-concept aesthetics have been my Trojan horse.
 Speedrunning the Spacetime Continuum continues this legacy, deploying layout, typography, and visual codes to support a second-layer reading of the material.

 Here are some works that share overlapping DNA with Speedrunning the Spacetime Continuum: